Vyral/jon-carbutti-recruiting/_posts/2022-12-14-reflecting-on-my-business-this-year.md

 {% include excerpt.html %}

 I hope you had a wonderful 2022.
 We actually had a record-breaking year\!
-We were the most profitable we've ever been, and we've sold and helped the most families that we've ever helped.
+We were the most profitable we've ever been, and we've sold the most homes and helped the most families that we've ever helped.
 I have a feeling that 2023 will be even better.

 This is the time of the year when I always reflect on my business.
 I take this time of the year to think back on what I did right, what I did wrong, what’s working, and what isn’t working.
 You should be doing the same.